bl1231/bilbomd/README.md

 ## Description

-This project will support the Scoper pipeline.
+This project will support the Scoper/IonNet pipeline.
+Scoper is a novel pipeline that uses a combination of classical algorithms and deep-learning techniques to find structures, along with magnesium ion binding sites that fit a given saxs profile, given an initial structure to work with.
+A novel deep neural network was created for this pipeline which we named IonNet.
+IonNet is used to predict magnesium binding sites for RNA structures.

 ## Python stuff

-Just keeping track of teh Python packages I'm installing in order to test the IonNet scripts
+Just keeping track of the Python packages I'm installing in order to test the IonNet scripts.

-on `hyperion`
+on `hyperion`:

 ```bash
 (py310-ionnet) [17:18]classen@hyperion:~/projects/IonNet$python mgclassifierv2.py